YangFanJi/fake-review-detection-survey/readme.md

         author = {Fanji Yang and Huiyao Chen and Xi Yu and Meishan Zhang and Xiaohong Xiao and Mingsen Deng}
     }

+## 📢 News

+- **2026/09/08** — 🎉 Initial release of the repository.
+- **2026/09/12** — Added the paper, taxonomy, benchmark datasets, evaluation considerations, and related research resources.

 ## 📒 Table of Contents
 - [Detection Paradigms](#Detection Paradigms)
     - [ML-based](#ML-based)